Updated January 2020

 What Can Moms Do?

 Beyond medical treatment, remaining active is key.
-Many women slow down when they are later into their pregnancy, but being sedentary increases the risk of developing a blood clot.
+Many women slow down late into their pregnancy, but being sedentary increases the risk of developing a blood clot.
 Even light exercise, such as walking, can be very beneficial.

-If you are a woman with a history of blood clots who is pregnant or planning to become pregnant, it’s important to speak with your doctor to decide what treatments and precautions are right for you.
+If you’re a woman with a history of blood clots who is pregnant or planning to become pregnant, it’s important to speak with your doctor to decide what treatments and precautions are right for you.